Ian Wilson (author): The Turin Shroud

-However, in 1976 the release of fresh scientific findings on the Shroud prompted him to write another article for Britain’s Catholic Herald, one that happened to attract the interest of Bob Heller, religion editor for the major New York publishers Doubleday.
-To Wilson’s astonishment Heller wrote out of the blue from the States inviting him to write a full book on the subject, Wilson duly accepted, and in 1978 The Shroud of Turin in the U.S., and The Turin Shroud in the U.K. became best-sellers on both sides of the Atlantic.
-There followed foreign language editions in French, German, Dutch, Portuguese, Finnish, Polish, Japanese, Greek and Arabic.
+In 1976 the release of fresh scientific findings on the Shroud prompted him to write another article for Britain’s Catholic Herald.
+The article attracted the interest of Bob Heller, religion editor for the major New York publishers Doubleday.
+Heller wrote to Wilson from the United States, inviting him to write a full book on the subject.
+Wilson duly accepted, and in 1978 he published The Shroud of Turin in the US. and UK, using the alternate British title The Turin Shroud.
+It became a bestseller on both sides of the Atlantic and was met with positive reviews from critics like Magnus Magnusson.